Chakravarthy (2017 film)

-The project commenced in May 2016 at Mysuru and subsequently shot exclusive scenes at Bangkok and Malaysia.
+The project commenced in May 2016 at Mysore and subsequently shot exclusive scenes at Bangkok and Malaysia.
 The film was released on 14 April 2017 with the shows beginning at midnight.

 Plot

-Shankar (Darshan) is care free guy having a habit of hunting Tigers in Kodagu.
-After his father, who is a retired army officer, sends him to Bengaluru in a search of a job, he decides to wipe out Bengaluru underworld rowdies with the help of Shetty (Kumar Bangarappa) and ACP Suryakanth (Aditya).
+Shankar is care free guy having a habit of hunting Tigers in Kodagu.
+After his father, who is a retired army officer, sends him to Bengaluru in a search of a job, he decides to wipe out Bengaluru underworld rowdies with the help of Shetty and ACP Suryakanth.

+Gangster life, from the 1980s to today, is represented in this movie.

-Gangster life, from the 1980s to today, is represented in this movie...
+Gangster life, from the 1980s to today, is represented in this movie.